Barón Rojo: Early years, first album: 1980–81

 The original lineup of Barón Rojo consisted of brothers Armando and Carlos De Castro, both guitarists, who had just left the hard rock band Coz.
 José Luis Campuzano, nicknamed "Sherpa", who came from the prog rock band Módulos, joined them as bassist and vocalist.
 They eventually added Uruguayan drummer Hermes Calabria, who after touring Spain with his prog rock band Psiglo decided to stay in the country.
 Songwriting duties were divided between the de Castro brothers and "Sherpa" and his wife Carolina Cortés (who wrote the lyrics for his songs).
 This lineup remained stable until 1989.

 Barón Rojo released their debut album, Larga Vida al Rock and Roll, in 1981, with the first single being "Con Botas Sucias".
 The record achieved moderate success, earning them coverage from the media after winning Gold certification.
 It also strongly influenced the Spanish rock band Héroes del Silencio.

+Around that time, Danish singer Mike Tramp, by then living in Madrid, opened for them at a number of shows.
+One of those times, Barón Rojo encouraged him to switch to playing hard rock instead of pop.
+Tramp followed their advice, which would eventually lead to the creation of his band White Lion in 1983.

-In addition, it caught the attention of the Australian hard rock band AC/DC, who invited the Spaniards to accompany them on their 1981–1982 U.S. tour.
-Barón Rojo turned down this offer, because they considered the travel costs too high, a decision they would later regret, as they never managed to enter the U.S. market.
+In addition, Larga Vida al Rock and Roll caught the attention of the Australian hard rock band AC/DC, who invited Barón Rojo to accompany them on their 1981–1982 U.S. tour.
+The Spaniards turned down this offer, because they considered the travel costs too high, a decision they would later regret, as they never managed to enter the U.S. market.